Album review: Roadrunner United: The Concert

 Coming nine years after their Ironiclast debut – a wait the result of schedule hell and wondering if they’d blown the idea already – it’s a record of many faces.
-Omen, for instance, is a dark, menacing number that chugs along almost like Marilyn Manson, but it’s followed by the cacophonous, unpredictable Carry A Brick, which sounds like half a dozen songs at once.
+Omen, for instance, is a dark, menacing number that chugs along, but it’s followed by the cacophonous, unpredictable Carry A Brick, which sounds like half a dozen songs at once.

 Of course, this makes perfect sense.
 The breadth of talent in the ranks is huge, and from all different corners of the rock world.
 To that extent, even though the agitated melody of Cells and the tumbling riffs of Let Me Be (Your Girl) are awesome on their own terms, the real beauty of this record is in the unified way that it all flows.
 On paper, High Crimes shouldn’t work this well.
 On record, it’s a wonderful reminder of just how well bridges between disparate ports can be built.